The Runaway Train of Shareholder Value

 The required manoeuvre is tough; it demands imagination, skill and commitment.
 Courage is needed, and not every company or business leader will make it.

 The clock is ticking.
-Now is chance to jump from the runaway train – before it is too late; for companies, and for the world we live in.
+Now is chance to leap from the runaway train – before it is too late; for companies, and for the world we live in.

 Image Mathew Schwartz | Unsplash